Dokito555/financial-system-application/README.md

 ## !

-it might not working on iPhone 14+
+it might not work on iPhone 14+